-Our water source is a groundwater source consisting of two drilled wells, that for the purpose of this report shall be referred to as Well #2 and Well #3· Well #2 was developed in 1969; it is 18 inches in diameter and is 52 feet deep· Well #2 produces about 1150 gallons per minute· Well #3 was developed in 1990 and is also 18 inches in diameter and is 60 feet deep· Well #3 produces about 750 gallons per minute· The water is chlorinated with a sodium hypochlorite solution as it is pumped from the wells to the distribution system, water that is not consumed by our customers is stored in two 500,000 gallon concrete storage tanks· Our water system serves a population of 2983 through 952 service connections·
+Our water source is a groundwater source consisting of two drilled wells.
+For the purpose of this report they shall be referred to as Well #2 and Well #3.
+Well #2 was developed in 1969; it is 18 inches in diameter and is 52 feet deep.
+Well # 2 produces about 1150 gallons per minute.
+Well #3 was developed in 1990 and is also 18 inches in diameter and is 60 feet deep.
+Well #3 produces about 750 gallons per minute.
+The water is chlorinated with a sodium hypochlorite solution as it is pumped from the wells, prior to distribution the water now passes through a Ultraviolet Disinfection system.
+Water that is not consumed by our customers is stored in two 500,000 gallon concrete storage tanks.
+Our water system serves a population of 2983 through 952 service connections.